dotnet/csharplang/proposals/extensions.md

 ## Extension type

-A extension type (new kind of type) is declared by a *extension_declaration*.
+An extension type (new kind of type) is declared by a *extension_declaration*.
-The permitted modifiers on an extension type are `partial`, `unsafe`, `static`, `file` and the accessibility modifiers.
-A static extension shall not be instantiated, shall not be used as a type and shall contain only static members.
-The standard rules for modifiers apply (valid combination of access modifiers, no duplicates).

 The extension type does not **inherit** members from its underlying type (which may be `sealed` or a struct), but the lookup rules are modified to achieve a similar effect (see below).

+There is an identity conversion between an extension and its underlying type, and between an extension and its base extensions.

+An extension type satisfies the constraints satisfied by its underlying type (see section on constraints).
+In phase C, some additional constraints can be satisfied (additional implemented interfaces).

+### Underlying type

-The *extension_underlying_type* type may not be `dynamic`, a pointer, a nullable reference (no top-level nullability), a ref struct type or an extension.
+The *extension_underlying_type* type may not be `dynamic`, a pointer, a ref struct type, a ref type or an extension.
-The underlying may not include an *interface_type_list* (this is part of Phase C).
+The underlying type may not include an *interface_type_list* (this is part of Phase C).
 The extension type must be static if its underlying type is static.

-It is a compile-time error if the underlying type differs amongst all the parts of an extension declaration.

-It is a compile-time error if the `implicit` or `explicit` modifiers differ amongst all the parts of an extension declaration.

 When a partial extension declaration includes an underlying type specification, that underlying type specification shall reference the same type as all other parts